aerogear/graphback/templates/ts-apollo-mongodb-datasync-backend/README.md

 - [MongoDB](https://www.mongodb.com/): MongoDB is a popular open-source document NoSQL database written in C++.

+### How does this differ from the MongoDB template?

+This template relies on [`@graphback/datasync`](https://graphback.dev/docs/datasync/intro) instead of `@graphback/runtime-mongo` which the non-datasync MongoDB template uses.
+It aims to extend [Offix](https://offix.dev/) functionality with a GraphQLCRUD compliant API.
+[Offix](https://offix.dev/) basically allows you to execute GraphQL queries and mutations while the application is offline or the server is unreachable.

 ### Project structure

 The project contains the following set of source files.